Time To Change5th December 2019

-As a group we have sought different ways to engage with our colleagues across the Trust to raise mental health awareness, reduce stigma and challenge discrimination.
-Examples of our activities include visiting teams and sharing lived experiences; sharing information on how to recognise a colleague who may need further support.
-We have also raised awareness of the mental health campaign Time to Change through roadshows and communications campaigns.
+As a group we have sought different ways to engage with our colleagues across the Trust to raise Mental Health Awareness, reduce stigma and challenge Discrimination.
+Examples of our activities include: visiting teams and sharing lived experiences, including sharing information on how to recognise a colleague who may need further support.
+We have also raised awareness of the Mental Health Campaign Time to Change through Roadshows and Communications Campaigns.

 Monica Jacot (Equality Diversity & Inclusion Lead), Sue Baker CEO of Time to Change, Elisse Grint (Assurance Team Lead).

-August Ashworth (Chair of LGBT staff network) & Alex Montgomery Time to Change Champion (Estates & Facilities administrator).
+August Ashworth, Chair of LGBT staff network) & Alex Montgomery, Time to Change Champion and Estates & Facilities Administrator.

 Monica Jacot (Equality Diversity & Inclusion Lead), David Wherrett (Director of Workforce), Roland Sinker (CEO of Cambridge University Hospital NHS Trust), Elisse Grint (Assurance Team Lead), Sue Baker CEO of Time to Change.

 The members of the group are volunteers who, over the years, have put in a lot of their own time.
 The group has also generated development opportunities for those who might find development difficult through traditional channels.
-The Time to Change Group is made up of both clinical and non-clinical staff.
-We generally find that due to more flexibility in the non-clinical staff workload they are able to devote more of their time to meetings and events forming the basis from which we can drive change.
+The Time to Change Group is made up of both Medical / Clinical and Non-Medical/Clinical staff.
+We generally find that due to more flexibility in the Non-Medical/Non-Clinical staff’s daily workload they are able to devote more of their time to meetings and events forming the basis from which we can drive change.

 I am proud to be a member of this passionate and dynamic group and look forward to what we may achieve in the future.